 The Fruit/Outcomes: The initial danger is that the enneagram seems helpful to knowing one another, but in the same way that astrological signs can appear accurate, we are told by God not to consult astrologers (Isaiah 47:13) or teachings taught by demons (obviously).
 There is a long term detrimental effect to this short term “helpfulness.”
 The enneagram leads to an overemphasis on “self.”
 There is a resentment built against people who just “don’t get you” or “treat you with care” according to what you need to be healthy.
 To “help” them, the enneagram enthusiast shares the enneagram with them to fix the conflicts.
 Ironically, conflicts and dissension multiply (hmmm…sounds like Satan to me).
 People associate with one type and then identify with all of the “Directions of Integration (Growth)” and Disintegration (Stress).”
 This leads to a self-focus that is addictive in its constant inward draw.
 The affect is that we lose focus on the person of Christ, on the fact that we are being made in His image by the work of the Holy Spirit, and that He is calling us OUT to the world.

 The way out: Set our eyes on Jesus, and as a friend told me yesterday, the reality that we are actually far more unique than 9 personalities.
 We are called to lose our lives, not find out who we are.
-God is not found by looking at myself.
-While I am made in His image, I am sinful at a core level.
-I am transformed and redeemed and re-created only by looking at Jesus Christ, who died for my sins.
+God is not found by looking at myself, my faults, my blindspots, my strengths.
+While I am made in His image, I am sinful at a core level and I am transformed and redeemed and re-created only by looking at Jesus Christ, who died for my sins.
+Eyes on Him and His personality.
 He alone is the way to God.
 I surrender my personality to His.
 I want my whole life to revolve around Him and His Kingdom.

 “Then Jesus told his disciples, “If anyone would come after me, let him DENY HIMSELF and take up his cross and follow me.
 25 For whoever would save his life will lose it, but whoever loses his life for my sake will find it.”
 Matthew 16:25